rakeupeagle/rakeupeagle/website/recipient.md

 - Reside at the stated residence
 - Agree to our [terms and waiver](terms.md)

-Our volunteers will arrive on EVENT_DATE between 9 - 11AM.
+Our volunteers will arrive on November 15th between 9 - 11AM.
 They will bring all their own equipment, rake your leaves into bags, and place them at your normal pickup location.

 If you have a dog/cat they must be inside during the rake, and **all animal waste must be picked up prior to raking**.
 If there is animal waste in the yard our volunteers will leave and not reschedule.